jpbueno/rerank_instructorxl/README.md

 - Consider using multiple instances for high-throughput scenarios
 - Monitor memory usage and adjust accordingly

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## 📄 License

-[Add your license information here]

 ## 🆘 Support

 For issues and questions: